-(B) The safety systems for the main engines, boilers, electric generating sets and auxiliaries for main propulsion of the ship are to be independent each other.

-(2) Function of safety systems

-Function of the safety systems is to comply with the following requirements:

-- (A) The alarm systems which have functions prescribed in Par 5 are to operate when the safety system is put into action. - (B) In case where the safety system is put into action and the operation of the machinery or equipment is stopped, they are not to automatically restart before manual reset is made.

-(3) Override arrangements
+- Constitution of safety systems is to comply with the following requirements: - (A) The safety systems are to be, as far as practicable, provided independently of the control systems and alarm systems. - (B) The safety systems for the main propulsion machinery, boilers, electric generating sets and auxiliaries for main propulsion of the ship are to be independent each other.
+(2025) - (2) Function of safety systems - Function of the safety systems is to comply with the following requirements: - (A) The alarm systems which have functions prescribed in Par 5 are to operate when the safety system is put into action. - (B) In case where the safety system is put into action and the operation of the machinery or equipment is stopped, they are not to automatically restart before manual reset is made. - (3) Override arrangements